navitronic/sixteen-nein/README.md

 # sixteen-nein

+We all know that the look of skateboard videos peaked with VHS and the 4:3 aspect ratio.
+So, let's revisit that magic.

-Shell scripts for downloading a YouTube video, centre-cropping it to 4:3, and running it through `ntsc-rs-cli`.
+This repository contains a shell script for combining the process of downloading a YouTube video, centre-cropping it to 4:3, and running it through `ntsc-rs-cli` for a VHS look.

+[toc]

 ## Requirements